philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

 # Arena Terms

 There is a different style which is sometimes pleasant to use.
-Here we used python references to refer to our children.
-Instead we could keep all the data of the term in a list and have our own index system.
-These are kind of our own special pointers
+In the above, we used python references to refer to our children.
+Instead, we could keep all the data of the term in a list and have our own index system.
+These are kind of our own special pointers.

 ```python
 from dataclasses import dataclass, field